Top Tours for Piazza San Cosimato Visitors

 What makes Piazza San Cosimato worth visiting?

 First, the piazza hosts a traditional market on Tuesday and Saturday mornings where vendors sell fresh produce, cheeses, and local crafts, reflecting Trastevere’s culinary heritage.
 Second, the 18th-century lion-head fountain is a rare surviving element from the piazza’s early urban design.
-Third, its location offers easy access to Janiculum Hill, providing panoramic views of Rome’s skyline just 700 meters away, making it a perfect starting point for further sightseeing.
+Third, its location features easy access to Janiculum Hill, providing panoramic views of Rome’s skyline just 700 meters away, making it a perfect starting point for further sightseeing.

 How do you get to Piazza San Cosimato?